 - Otherwise, the definitions adopted in this Policy shall apply.

 - GDPR - Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of individuals with regard to the processing of personal data and on the free movement of such data and repealing Directive 95/46/EC (General Data Protection Regulation, the so-called “GDPR”);

-- Personal Data (or “personal data”) – means information about an identified or identifiable natural person (“data subject”); an identifiable natural person is one who can be identified, directly or indirectly, in particular by an identifier such as his or her full name, identification number, location data, Internet identifier or one or more factors specific to his or her physical, physiological, genetic, mental, economic, cultural or social identity;
+- Personal Data (or “personal data”) – means information about an identified or identifiable natural person (“data subject”); an identifiable natural person, in particular Websites User / Customer, is one who can be identified, directly or indirectly, in particular by an identifier such as his or her full name, identification number, location data, Internet identifier or one or more factors specific to his or her physical, physiological, genetic, mental, economic, cultural or social identity;

 - Personal Information - all information, data, “traces” that may be left by the Website User, even if unintentionally, while using the Websites, even if such data do not constitute Personal Data within the meaning of the above definition.

 - Processing (processing) means any operation or set of operations which is performed on personal data or sets of personal data, whether or not by automatic means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, download, viewing, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction;

 - Profiling (profiling) means any form of automated processing of personal data which involves the use of personal data to evaluate certain personal factors of an individual, in particular to analyse or forecast aspects relating to that individual's work performance, economic situation, health, personal preferences, interests, reliability, behaviour, location or mobility;